 In light of the fact that today is World Health Day with the focus on depression, I would like to share the response I received from the Ministry of Health regarding a letter that a group of suicide survivors, including myself, addressed to BC’s Minister of Health, various levels of the Canadian government and relevant organizations.
 The letter (below) basically was about making sure that SAFER, a suicide education and support service, is provided to all British Columbians.
 Its services, particularly bereavement counseling, has been reduced/limited to only residents of Vancouver.

 It’s not a very encouraging response from the Ministry of Health regarding broadening suicide support and grief services outside Vancouver.
-On top of that, the link in the letter to find local services doesn’t work when I tried the online mapping tool.
+On top of that, the link in the letter to find local services doesn’t work when I tried the online mapping tool (Update: the govt fixed the link after I contacted them).
 Also I think they don’t get that suicide bereavement support isn’t the same as “normal” bereavement support services due to the stigma around suicide and various issues related to it.

 With the Prime Minister committing “$5 billion over the next ten years to support mental health initiatives“, I hope that part of this goes to suicide prevention and support/bereavement services particularly for person-to-person support… online resources and tools are not enough!